lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Security considerations

-## Security considerations for header compression
+## Security considerations for SCHC Compression/Decompression
 A malicious header compression could cause the reconstruction of a wrong packet that does not match with the original one.
 Such a corruption MAY be detected with end-to-end authentication and integrity mechanisms.
 Header Compression does not add more security problem than what is already needed in a transmission.
 For instance, to avoid an attack, never re-construct a packet bigger than some configured size (with 1500 bytes as generic default).

 ## Security considerations for SCHC Fragmentation/Reassembly